Schools should step up their social media game. Here’s why, platform-by-platform.

 Journalists, politicians, and everyday community members are logging onto Twitter to post about trends and hot-button issues, especially as they relate to politics.
 Every member of the U.S. Senate and 98% of the House of Representatives has a Twitter account.
 A survey from Muck Rack, a journalism analytics company, shows that 70% of journalists actively use Twitter as well.
 Ignoring this platform means missing out on a critical networking and information space.
 It’s also fast, it’s succinct, and its content is easily and widely shareable.
 When rolling out new policies, sharing press releases, or thanking community volunteers, Twitter can become a high-value platform for professional communication.

-Instagram ranks dead last in terms of school districts' usage.
+Instagram ranks dead last in terms of school district's social media usage.
 Less than 10% of districts are on the platform.
 This is probably due to the fact that Instagram’s user demographics slant toward millennials and teenagers, while most schools are run by the young at heart and wealthy in age.

 But, therein lies the problem.
 Schools are neglecting an app that is widely used by a younger demographic—your students, parents, and teachers.
 Pew finds that 64% of 18–29 year-olds are Instagram users.
 And a study by the Associated Press found that 76% of 13–17 year-olds are active users.
 All the while, Facebook usage is actually shrinking among these groups.